khowling/yet-another-llm-example/README.md

 ### Dependencies

 Now, the application needs a `mongo database` for our business objects and trasactions, a `blob storage` for documents and images and a `few OpenAI services` for the chat experiance.
 You can either run these in the cloud (recommended), or run them locally using local emulators (except for the AI dependencies of course).
-Follow `Setup Dependencies in Cloud (Azure)`, or, if you want to run locally, follow `Install depednecies locally`
+Follow `Option1 : Run app locally with Dependencies in Cloud`, or, if you want to run locally, follow `Option 2 : Install depednecies locally`

-> NOTE: If you have an Azure account already or your not familour with installing packages in Linux (it gets involved), is probably eisier to run the dependencies in your Azure subscription
+> NOTE: If you have an Azure account already or your not familour with installing packages in Linux (it gets involved), is probably easier to run the dependencies in your Azure subscription

-### Option1 : Setup Dependencies in Cloud (Azure)
+### Option1 : Run app locally with Dependencies in Cloud (Azure)

-This repo contains the nesassary scripts to setup all the dependencies you need to run this app, in Azure, at the same time, it creates a local `.env` file will all the nesaccary connection details for the app to run locally, with the dependencies running in Azure.
+This repo contains the nesassary scripts to setup all the Azure dependencies you need to run this app.
+It also creates a local `.env` file will all the nesaccary connection details for the app to run locally, with the dependencies running in Azure.

 Ensure you have the Azure [`az cli`](https://learn.microsoft.com/cli/azure/install-azure-cli), installed, and its logged in (`az login`) with an account that has `owner` rights on the subscription.

 Now, assuming you have cloned the repo locally, and have changed directory to the repo folder, just execute the following commands set everything up and launch the app:

+ > NOTE: If you have already followed the 4 steps to deploy the app to Azure at the top of this README, and would like to re-use the same dependencies when you are running locally (recommended),  ensure you specify the same region and set the same `uniqueName` as the  5 digit unique string that was generated during the initial deployment
+ > ```sh
+ > uniqueName=xxxxx
- > NOTE:
+ > ```
- > you can either use the `setup/food.json` or `setup/bikes.json` arguments to the `init_config` below for different starting catalogs.

 ```
 # Run the Infrastructure templates to provision the dependencies in Azure
-bash setup/azure/az.dependencies.sh westeurope >app/shop/.env
+bash setup/azure/az.dependencies.sh westeurope $uniqueName >app/shop/.env

 # Build & run the app
 cd app/shop